 - I.B.1 This permit authorizes discharges of stormwater from the Permittees' municipal separate storm sewer systems ("MS4s"), as defined in 40 Code of Federal Regulations ("CFR") §122.26.
 The Permittees are authorized to discharge stormwater in accordance with the terms and conditions of this permit. - I.B.2 The following are types of authorized discharges: - I.B.2.a Authorized discharges.
 This permit authorizes stormwater discharges and the non-stormwater discharges identified in Part I.B.2.b to waters of the United States from the Permittees' MS4s.
-This permit does not allow discharges listed in Part I.B.3. - I.B.2.a.i This permit authorizes the Permittees to accept from other dischargers, to pass through their MS4s, and to discharge stormwater and non-stormwater currently covered or required to be covered under another National Pollutant Discharge Elimination System ("NPDES") permit.
+This permit does not allow discharges listed in Part I.B.3. - I.B.2.a.i This permit authorizes the Permittees to accept from other dischargers, to pass through their MS4s, and to discharge stormwater and nonstormwater currently covered or required to be covered under another National Pollutant Discharge Elimination System ("NPDES") permit.
 The permittees shall implement on those discharges into their MS4s the measures required by this permit. - I.B.2.a,ii This permit does not authorize any non-Permittees to discharge into the MS4 any stormwater or non-stormwater that requires a separate NPDES permit.
 Those non-Permittees must obtain their own NPDES permits to cover discharges through the Permittees' MS4s into waters of the United States. - I.B.2.b Non-stormwater discharges.
 The Permittees are authorized to accept from other dischargers without requiring BMPs or other measures, to pass through their MS4s, and to discharge the following non-stormwater sources provided that the Nevada Division of Environmental Protection ("NDEP") has not determined these sources to be substantial contributors of pollutants to the Permittees' MS4:

-I.B.2.b.i Water line flushing; I.B.2.b.ii Diverted stream flows; I.B.2.b.ii i Rising ground waters; I.B.2.b.iv Uncontaminated groundwater infiltration (infiltration is defined as water other than wastewater that enters a sewer system, including sewer service connections and foundation drains, from the ground through such means as defective pipes, pipe joints, connections, or manholes.
-Infiltration does not include, and is distinguished from, inflow.); I.B.2.b.v Discharges from potable water sources; I.B.2.b.v Foundation and footing drains; I.B.2.b.v ii Air conditioning condensate; I.B.2.b.v iii Irrigation water for lawns and landscaping; I.B.2.b.ix Springs; I.B.2.b.x Water from crawl space pumps; I.B.2.b.x Individual residential car washing; I.B.2.b.x ii Flows from riparian habitats and wetlands; I.B.2.b.x iii De-chlorinated swimming pool discharges; I.B.2.b.x Street wash water, if no detergents or chemicals are used; I.B.2.b.x v Discharges or flows from fire fighting activities; and I.B.2.b.x vi Dewatering activities not requiring separate discharge permits.
-I.B.3 Non-Authorized Discharges I.B.3.a This permit does not authorize the following:
+I.B.2.b.iiDiverted stream flows;I.B.2.b.iiiRising ground waters;I.B.2.b.ivUncontaminated groundwater infiltration (infiltration is defined water other than wastewater that enters a sewer system, includin I.B.2.b.iv Uncontaminated groundwater infiltration (infiltration is defined I.B.2.b.iv Uncontaminated groundwater infiltration (infiltration is defined sewer service connections and foundation drains, from the groun through such means as defective pipes, pipe joints, connections, manholes.
+Infiltration does not include, and is distinguished from inflow.); I.B.2.b.v Discharges from potable water sources; I.B.2.b.vi Foundation and footing drains; I.B.2.b.vii Air conditioning condensate; I.B.2.b.viii Irrigation water for lawns and landscaping; I.B.2.b.ix Springs; I.B.2.b.x Water from crawl space pumps; I.B.2.b.xi Individual residential car washing; I.B.2.b.xii Flows from riparian habitats and wetlands; I.B.2.b.xiii De-chlorinated swimming pool discharges; I.B.2.b.xiv Street wash water, if no detergents or chemicals are used; I.B.2.b.xv Discharges or flows from fire fighting activities; and I.B.2.b.xvi Dewatering activities not requiring separate discharge permits.
+I.B.3 Non-Authorized Discharges

-- I.B.3.a.i Discharges that do not comply with the Nevada's anti-degradation policy for water quality standards; and - I.B.3.a.ii Any discharge that causes or contributes to an in-stream exceedance of water quality standards.
+- I.B.3.a This permit does not authorize the following : - I.B.3.a.i Discharges that do not comply with the Nevada's anti-degradation policy for water quality standards; and - I.B.3.a.ii Any discharge that causes or contributes to an in-stream exceedance of water quality standards.